 Take ActionOn May 6, 2013 the Senate passed the Marketplace Fairness Act - long-awaited legislation that would level the playing field between Main Street merchants and online retailers when it comes to sales tax collection.
 Now the House has an opportunity to pass similar legislation and make sales tax fairness a reality.
 Learn more or take action.

 Main Street retailers in the 45 states with a sales tax are required by law to collect tax on virtually all of their sales.
 The same applies to online merchants selling to customers in their own states.
-But with the rapid growth of the Internet, local stores are facing increasing competition from large out-of-state online sellers who easily undercut them on pricing because of low overhead and high volume.
+But with the rapid growth of the Internet, local stores are facing increased competition from large out-of-state online sellers who easily undercut them on pricing because of low overhead and high volume.
 And, under a 1992 Supreme Court ruling handed down before the expansion of the internet, those out-of-state competitors hold a further price advantage because they are not required to collect sales tax from customers in states where they don’t have a physical presence — such as a store or warehouse.
-With an estimated $24 billion going uncollected each year, this disparity is threatening jobs provided by local retailers and is getting worse as more shopping moves online.
+With an estimated $25 billion going uncollected each year, this disparity is threatening jobs provided by local retailers and is getting worse as more shopping moves online.

 Why It Matters to Retailers

 America’s sales tax system unfairly favors online retailers — who are not required to collect sales tax on most sales — at the disadvantage of brick-and-mortar merchants.
-With sales tax amounting to 10 percent, or more, in some areas, Main Street retailers are seeing increased evidence that their customers are buying online in order to avoid the tax.
+With sales tax amounting to 10 percent in some areas, Main Street retailers are seeing increased evidence that their customers are buying online in order to avoid the tax.
 Many local retailers report the phenomenon of “showrooming,” where consumers come into their stores to look at merchandise, then order it online.
 Smartphone apps that let shoppers scan product bar codes to see where an item can be purchased cheaper make matters even worse.

 NRF Advocates for Sales Tax Fairness